Kappowicz/MyGit/README.md

   .git/objects/qw/ert1 and it makes the /objects folder cleaner, but for now I'll put everything into one folder, time for improvements will come later]), I will also have to make ./mygit/index update with all commands
-- make my own very simple implementation of some kind of hashing (accidentally remade djb2), might improve
+- make my own very simple implementation of some kind of hashing (accidentally remade djb2), now I plan to implement SHA-256 later
+- make 'mygit diff's to check differences between some commit and current directory
 - make some fancy tests in github ci/cd